wilsonmar/wilsonmar.github.io/_posts/2018-01-03-hacker-sustainer.md

    Sustainers hunt for passwords already in files by periodically running a utility program to scan through the whole code base.

+## 2. Different logins and passwords

+   This is perhaps the most inconvenient of requests to Hacker developers.

+   Sustainers operate in production using different credentials than when operating in test systems.
+In order to restrict the damage that can be done if a particular password or certificate is compromised, each secret is limited in scope.

-## 2. Hard-coded host names vs. variables
+## 3. Hard-coded host names vs. variables

    Coding during efforts begin in a single environment ("Dev").
 To save time, they work only on the production instance.